darwin-morocho/flutter-meedu/website/docs/state-managment/state-notifier.md

 ```
 :::

-Next you need to create a `StateNotifier` and use the `Consumer` widget to listen the changes in your state
+Next you need to create a `StateProvider` and use the `Consumer` widget to listen the changes in your state

 ```dart
 import 'package:flutter/material.dart';